-- The Film of the Book was to have been directed by John Hubley, but he died early in production and was replaced by Michael Rosen.
+- The Film of the Book was to have been directed by John Hubley, but he died early in production and was replaced by Martin Rosen.
 Some of his work, such as the opening scene, remain in the finished film.

-Word of God: Kehaar was based on a Norwegian Resistance Fighter, and the rabbits that Hazel leads from the Saddleford warren are based on members of Richard Adams' unit in World War II, with Bigwig and Hazel in particular based on specific individuals.
+- Word of God: Kehaar was based on a Norwegian Resistance Fighter, and the rabbits that Hazel leads from the Sandleford warren are based on members of Richard Adams' unit in World War II, with Bigwig and Hazel in particular based on specific individuals.